Power-Lab/AdvAppliedEnergy_Pathways_2025/README.md

 # 3. Installation guide
-The installation consists of two parts: (1) pull from the GitHub repository, and (2) download additional data inputs from the project Google Drive folder.
+The installation consists of two parts: (1) pull from the GitHub repository, and (2) download additional data inputs from the Zenodo directory.

 ## 3.1 Pull from the Github repository
 https://github.com/Power-Lab/AdvAppliedEnergy_Pathways_2025 -- this repository includes hte main optimization model, small data inputs, results, visualization/analysis scripts, and the generated plots.
 Additionally, we also include the shell scripts for running the model on a cloud computing system.